karnation22/tmpstp-vol/README.md

-# Project of incorporating audio features into knowledge graph construction algorithm
+Main incorporation of audio features into knowledge graph .